MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 ### Which sounds should I spatialize?
 A sound should be spatialized when it's associated with an event that has a spatial location.
 This includes UI, embodied AI voices, and visual indicators.

-Spatializing **user interface** elements helps declutter user's sonic "space" by limiting the number of stereo sounds locked to their heads.
+Spatializing **user interface** elements helps declutter the user's sonic "space" by limiting the number of stereo sounds locked to their heads.
 Especially in direct manipulation interactions, touching, grabbing, and releasing feels more natural when audio feedback is spatialized.
+However, see below regarding distance attenuation for these elements.

 Spatializing **visual indicators** intuitively informs users when they are outside the field of view.